 “Let’s review, shall we?
-My wife begins changing back to Lacey, through the effort of the fleas.
-That’s known now.
+My wife begins changing back to Lacey, through the likely effort of the fleas.
 Oh, it’s slow at first, that change, but then becomes more rapid and obvious—clothes, attitude, habits, booze, the works.”
-He got to the hearth, lifted a finger and ran it along the top of it, then examined the streak of dust.
+He got to the hearth, lifted a finger and ran it along the top of it, examining the light streak of dust.
 He turned on his heel and began marching back.
 “Change is good ... change is evolution ... change means life and growth—or death and decay.”
 He lifted that same finger.
 “But no matter, because I have learned through the centuries to spot change and to use it to my advantage.
 It didn’t matter if it was good change or bad, I could make it work to my advantage.
 Yes, indeed.”

 He felt proud of himself.
 He was doing something right now that he had never in his life done before.
 In the past, had someone as important to him as Belle disappeared or been snatched from him, or put under the influence of a nefarious spell that regressed her to her cursed self, as she clearly was at this point, he would have instantly gone on a relentless hunt both for that person and their abductor, and would not stop until he had found both.
 But here he was instead, fighting every instinct to do just that.
 Here he was, forcing himself to think instead of going straight to the fleas and squashing every last one of them.
 He got to the opposite wall and the end table and wheeled about, his finger still in the air.

 “They were thorough.
-I notice Belle’s changes back to Lacey but somehow don’t care about them.
-I notice them but don’t care about them.
+I noticed Belle’s changes back to Lacey but somehow didn’t care about them.
+I noticed them but didn’t care about them.
 Today I find out why.
-Because the fleas have been dosing my daily multivitamin with a spell designed to keep me from caring about them.
+Because the fleas, in all likelihood, have been dosing my daily multivitamin with a spell designed to keep me from caring about them.